Shrewsbury School: 1800s

 Butler was succeeded by his pupil Benjamin Hall Kennedy (of Latin Primer fame) in 1836, who in turn gave way to Henry Whitehead Moss in 1866.

 The school's original Castle Gates premises had little in way of provision for games.
 Under Dr Butler, there were two fives courts and playgrounds in front of and behind the buildings, but after the arrival of Dr Kennedy football was permitted, for which the school acquired a ground in Coton Hill (north of Castle Gates).

 Under Butler and Kennedy, Shrewsbury was one of three provincial schools among the nine studied by the Clarendon Commission of 1861–64 (the schools considered being Eton, Charterhouse, Harrow, Rugby, Westminster, and Winchester, and two day schools: St Paul's and Merchant Taylors).
 Shrewsbury went on to be included in the Public Schools Act 1868, which ultimately related only to the boarding schools.

-In 1882, Moss moved the school from its original town centre location to a new site of 150 acre in Kingsland (an area of land which at one time belonged to the Crown and granted to the Corporation at "a rather remote period, the exact date of which appears not to be known", but apparently before 1180), on the south bank of the River Severn overlooking the town.
+The school continued in the 1600s buildings on its original site, until it was relocated in 1882, when Moss moved the school from its original town centre location to a new site of 150 acre in Kingsland (an area of land which at one time belonged to the Crown and granted to the Corporation at "a rather remote period, the exact date of which appears not to be known", but apparently before 1180), on the south bank of the River Severn overlooking the town.
 A legacy of this move can be seen in the school premises being referred to as "The Site".

+In the later Renaissance, this land had been devoted to elaborate performances, with grand arbours being built by the guilds.
+Some of the arbours survive, such as the for the Shoemakers (now in the Quarry Park).